helix-editor/helix/book/src/keymap.md

 #### File mode

-This layer is a kludge of mappings, mostly pickers.
+This layer is a collection of file-opening commands.

 | Key     | Description                                                             | Command                             |